Electrostat-Lab/AVR-Sandbox/HelloEmbeddedEngineering/README.md

 	- [ ] 0b01000110

 5) What's the difference between `union` and `struct` C structures ?

 Answer:
+A structure contains an ordered group of data objects.
+Unlike the elements of an array, the data objects within a structure can have varied data types.
+Each data object in a structure is a member or field.
+A union is an object similar to a structure except that all of its members start at the same location in memory.

+A union variable can represent the value of only one of its members at a time.

 6) What's the main usage of C structs ?

 Answer:
+For representing a group of data with varied data types or an object structure with members/fields outside of classes hierarchy logic.

 7) Write a pseudo-code for this SPI diagram in C or C++ or java with pulse width = 230ns.